-Answer: Six-channel sound is only available on the P4SGA/P4SGL.
-Enable it through the audio driver software that was included in your motherboard package.
+Answer: The six-channel sound available on the P4SAA can be enabled with the audio driver software that was included in your motherboard package.
 When activated, sound will be routed through the jacks under the Game Port as follows: Line Out = front L&R speakers, Line In = rear L&R speakers, MIC = center and subwoofer speakers.
 You must also enable the "AC97 Audio" setting in the Advanced Chipset section of the BIOS setup.